boriscamargo78/boriscamargo78/README.md

 - 👨‍💻 All of my projects are available at https://www.behance.net/boriscamargo

-- 💬 Ask me about **Visual Design, Heuristics, UX Artiacts, Angular JS**
+- 💬 Ask me about **Visual Design, Heuristics, UX Artifacts, Angular JS**

 - 📫 How to reach me **boriscamargo78@gmail.com**